Eschatologue/CM_wiki/docs/class/wizard/abjurer.md

 ### Level 14: Spell Resistance

-You have **:d20-adv: Advantage**{ .d20 } on saving throws against spells, and you have Resistance against the damage of spells.
+You have **:d20-adv: Advantage**{.d20} on saving throws against spells, and you have Resistance against the damage of spells.